yangboz/elasticsearch-image/README.md

 It adds an `image` field type and an `image` query

-In order to install the plugin, simply run: `bin\plugin install kiwionly/elasticsearch-image`.

-You can create the plugin via gradle via gradle task `gradle plugin`, then unzip to `%elasticsearch%/plugins` folder.
+Create the plugin via gradle via gradle task `gradle plugin`, then unzip to `%elasticsearch%/plugins` folder.

 |     Image Plugin          |  elasticsearch    | Release date |